 Please note: all applicants, regardless of background, must hold a BSN degree in order to apply.

-With 8- and 15-week courses, the online MSN-FNP allows you to strengthen your skills while balancing your education with your work commitments.
+With 8- and 15-week courses, the online MS-FNP allows you to strengthen your skills while balancing your education with your work commitments.
 Online students will complete clinical rotations in your community at sites approved by the School of Nursing.

 Plus, you’ll receive personalized instruction from faculty who are recognized experts in their field and hold national board certification.